Squinting, a hand held up to shield her eyes, Korin stepped through the small opening in the door.

-Korin squinted as she stepped through the crack in the giant door.
-The world was no longer bathed in the dimming orange light of dusk, but was bright- alit by vast sky.
-She had never seen a sky so blue before.
-Giant clouds, similar to those on the other side of the doors, chugged across the air.
+The world was no longer bathed in the dimming orange light of dusk, but was bright.
+A sky bluer than the one she knew held more clouds, similar to those on the other side of the doors, chugging across the air.

 Gently taking the stained porcelain into her hands she took a small sip.
 It singed at her tongue, a brief shock followed by hints of floral sweetness and spices.
 A carefully balanced mixture cleared the airways and cooled her stomach despite its steaming heat.

 "What is this place?"
-She asked.
-From the plain that rolled, the forest that moved, the giant door, the endless sky and it's singing whales, she was entirely perplexed by her surroundings and it was the first words that came to her mind.
+She finally spoke.
+From the rolling grassy plain, the rustling vegetation, whimsical forest, the giant door, and the endless sky with its wailing pod, she was entirely perplexed by her surroundings.

 "Hmm."
-Korin thought about the familiarity of everything. "...I think so" She replied finally, uncertain.
+Korin thought about the familiarity of everything. "...I think so" She replied, uncertain.

 "This is the Astral Plane.
 It is where beings go when they dream."
 The man explained.